 Lack of Boundaries

-Children with narcissistic parents are not allowed to have personal boundaries.
+daughters of a narcissistic parent are not allowed to have personal boundaries.
 Their parents determine everything, and the rules often change without notice.

 Healthy parents validate and love their children unconditionally.
 Healthy parents also know that mistakes are an inherent part of childhood.
 Even if their child misbehaves, they discipline the behavior without shaming them.

-Daughters of narcissistic mothers have little say in anything during childhood.
+The daughters of a narcissistic mother have little say in anything during childhood.
 They’re used to someone making all the executive decisions for them.

 Caution or Paranoia

 As an adult, you may be overly prepared to anticipate danger.
 This can affect your interpersonal relationships.
-It’s often hard to trust other people because you fear being manipulated or hurt.
+Trusting other people is often hard because you fear being manipulated or hurt.

 Their narcissism almost acts as an act of rebellion- after an entire childhood spent submitting to their mothers, they become narcissistic as a way of covertly competing with them.

-As mentioned, many daughters of narcissists struggle with issues related to low self-esteem, boundaries, and trust problems.
+As mentioned, many daughters struggle with issues related to low self-esteem, boundaries, and trust problems.
 Any of these variables can affect dating and intimacy.

 Finally, some women keep their guards up and avoid dating altogether.
-They may feel so traumatized by their childhood relationships that they don’t want to trust anyone else ever again.
+They may feel so traumatized by their childhood relationships that they never want to trust anyone else again.